 Most of the time, this leads to heart failure.
 Heart failure doesn't mean that your heart stops pumping.
 It means that your heart can't pump enough blood to meet your body's needs.

-Often the cause is never found.
-But we do know that there are a number of diseases or problems that can lead to restrictive cardiomyopathy.
+The cause of restrictive cardiomyopathy is sometimes never found.
+But there are a number of diseases or problems that can lead to it.
 These include:

-- Cardiac amyloidosis, a buildup of an abnormal protein in the heart muscle.
+- Cardiac amyloidosis.
+This is a buildup of an abnormal protein in the heart muscle.

-- Hemochromatosis, a buildup of iron in the heart muscle.
+- Hemochromatosis.
+This is a buildup of iron in the heart muscle.

-- Sarcoidosis, a rare type of heart inflammation.
+- Sarcoidosis.
+This is a rare type of heart inflammation.

-- Radiation therapy and chemotherapy, used to treat cancer.
+- Radiation therapy and chemotherapy.
+They are used to treat cancer.

-- Carcinoid syndrome, a rare disease that causes certain chemicals to be released into the bloodstream.
+- Carcinoid syndrome.
+This is a rare disease that causes certain chemicals to be released into the bloodstream.
 These chemicals can stiffen heart muscle.

-- Löeffler's syndrome and endomyocardial fibrosis, conditions that can cause scar tissue in the heart.
+- Löeffler's syndrome and endomyocardial fibrosis.
+These conditions can cause scar tissue in the heart.

 - Genetic factors.
 You can inherit diseases, including Gaucher disease and Fabry's disease, that can lead to restrictive cardiomyopathy.
 But these diseases can be treated to prevent restrictive cardiomyopathy.